Plan your visit

 - Use the hand sanitiser provided

-- you don't have to wear a face covering if you can't put on, wear or remove it because of a physical or mental illness, impairment or disability
+- if you can't put on, wear or remove it because of a physical or mental illness, impairment or disability

-- you don't have to wear a face covering if putting on, wearing or removing it will cause you severe distress
+- if putting on, wearing or removing it will cause you severe distress

-- you don't have to wear a face covering if you are providing assistance to someone who relies on lip reading to communicate
+- if you are providing assistance to someone who relies on lip reading to communicate

 Socially distanced seating

-We are acting in accordance with government guidelines, which are subject to change – please check this page before your visit.
+We continue acting in accordance with government guidelines, which are subject to change – please check the event page before you visit.

 The Royal Festival Hall is open to all for access to the Level 2 foyers, Level 2 toilets, the National Poetry Library, Southbank Centre Shop and Riverside Terrace Cafe at the following times: